MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

   - **Target network topology:** Virtual networks can't be shared across subscriptions, but they can connect with different technologies such as virtual network peering or ExpressRoute.
 Therefore, it's important to consider which workloads must communicate with each other when deciding if a new subscription is required.

-- Align group subscriptions under management groups to the management group structure and policy requirements at scale.
-This ensures that subscriptions with the same set of policies and RBAC assignments can inherit them from a management group, avoiding duplication of assignments.
+- Group subscriptions together under management groups aligned within the management group structure and policy requirements at scale.
+This ensures that subscriptions with the same set of policies and RBAC assignments can inherit them from a management group, avoiding duplicate assignments.

-- Establish a dedicated management subscription in the `Platform` management group to support global management capabilities such as Azure Monitor Log Analytics workspaces and Azure Automation runbooks.
+- Establish a dedicated `management` subscription in the `platform` management group to support global management capabilities such as Azure Monitor Log Analytics workspaces and Azure Automation runbooks.

-- Establish a dedicated identity subscription in the `Platform` management group to host Windows Server Active Directory domain controllers, when necessary.
+- Establish a dedicated `identity` subscription in the `platform` management group to host Windows Server Active Directory domain controllers, when necessary.

-- Establish a dedicated connectivity subscription in the `Platform` management group to host an Azure Virtual WAN hub, private DNS, ExpressRoute circuit, and other networking resources.
+- Establish a dedicated `connectivity` subscription in the `platform` management group to host an Azure Virtual WAN hub, private DNS, ExpressRoute circuit, and other networking resources.
 This ensures that all foundation network resources are billed together and isolated from other workloads.

 - Avoid a rigid subscription model, opting instead for a set of flexible criteria to group subscriptions across the organization.
 This ensures that as your organization's structure and workload composition changes, you're able to create new subscription groups instead of using a fixed set of existing subscriptions.
 One size doesn't fit all for subscriptions; what works for one business unit may not work for another.
 Some apps may coexist within the same landing zone subscription while others may require their own subscription.

 ## Configure subscription quota and capacity

-Every Azure region contains a finite set of resources at any given time.
-When considering an enterprise-scale Azure adoption involving large resource quantities, it's key to ensure that sufficient capacity and stock-keeping units (SKUs) are available, and that the attained capacity can be understood and monitored.
+Each Azure region contains a finite number of resources.
+When considering an enterprise-scale Azure adoption involving large resource quantities, ensure that sufficient capacity and SKUs are available and the attained capacity can be understood and monitored.

 **Design considerations:**